-A variety of elevation treatments shall be provided between unit types and alternate elevations, including symmetrical and asymmetrical elevations.
+Special consideration for the architectural design of houses will ensure the new development communicates high quality built form and contributes positively to the image of the Hamlet of Glen Williams.
+To achieve this, a variety of elevation treatments shall be provided between unit types and alternate elevations, including symmetrical and asymmetrical elevations.
 House designs that are simple in terms of shape or form are encouraged.

 Balanced proportions are crucial in creating high quality design.
 Architectural elements should maintain existing proportions found prevailing in traditional architectural styles, and should not be excessive.
 The proportions will be assessed and evaluated on both historical precedents and overall design merit.
 The following sections provide guidance on:

 - Influencing Styles

 - Building Projections

 - Enhanced Architectural Detailing

 - Consistency of Detailing on all Elevations

 - Main Entry, Porch Design & Detailing

 - Exterior Building Materials

 - Masonry Detailing

 - Siding Detailing

 - Stucco Detailing

 - Foundation Detailing

 - Roof Materials

 - Roofs

 - Fenestration

 - Utilities and Mechanical Equipment

 - Adverse Grading

-- Adverse Grading Along Streetscapes

-- Rear Walkouts, Rear Decks & Rear Balconies
+- Rear Decks & Balconies

 - Additions & Expansions

 - Municipal Address Numbers